-Room and Meal Plan Selection begins in early March and runs through mid April.
+Room Selection begins in early March and runs through mid April.
 Although that seems like a long time and Room Selection can seem like a complicated process, it's actually really quite simple.
 Eligible residents simply need to chose ONE PHASE of Room Selection to participate in, and then make sure that they meet the dates and deadlines associated with that phase.

 As parents, we know that your top priority is making sure that your son or daughter secures a safe and convenient housing accommodation and has access to healthy and convenient meal options for the next academic year.
 Helping to keep your student informed about Room and Meal Plan Selection is one way that you can help us help your student!